Mold Prevention & Treatment on Imported Footwear & ApparelJune 17, 2019

 To ensure your products are not vulnerable to mold growth during shipping, you should set clear standards for how your manufacturer should package them.
 Here are a few features of packaging that are essential to prevent damage to the product and reduce the risk of mold growth during shipping:

-High-Quality Cardboard: Request double or triple-walled cardboard, because thicker cardboard is less likely to absorb moisture that could lead to mold growth.
+High-Quality Cardboard: Request appropriately graded, thicker cardboard that is less likely to absorb moisture that could lead to mold growth and that will likely survive the trip from overseas to retailer distribution centers.
 Many types of mold love to feed on cardboard products and will quickly grow on cardboard that retains dampness.
 Multi-layered cardboard can also withstand more pressure, so it’s less likely to break during transport.

 Nylon Bands Around Pallets: Large pallets or packages that are being stacked should always be wrapped with nylon bands.
 This will help prevent boxes from popping open during shipping.

 Wrap Pallets in Plastic: Reinforcing pallets by wrapping them in plastic will make them easier to move and thus less likely to incur damage.
 The plastic will also provide an additional level of protection against moisture that allows mold to grow.
 Wrapping product in plastic is even more essential if the product will be exposed outdoors at any point during shipping.